More cookie decorating techniques? Yes! You hit the extra jackpot!

 Cookie decorating technique, edible images.
 Something so simple, yet can be very nice.
 At We Cookiers, you can know all about it. https://www.wecookiers.com/

-• food color markers—these go without saying.
+• Food Color Markers—these go without saying.
 Whether using them for fonts or drawing pictures and coloring them in, no decorator wants to be without a set (if not seven sets, lol).
+You can even get them in white.

 Example of decorating technique using food color markers.
 Be a We Cookier to learn more! https://www.wecookiers.com/Yes, the black firemen are food color markers!